bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 ### Feed health indication

-* A user could see the health of each followed feed
+* A user could see the health of each followed feed and share it via #feed_health_recording
 * HTTP redirect for #backup_accounts
 * HTTP 4xx, 5xx, timeout, HTML error page
 * Linter: empty file, obvious syntax errors, parser warnings